-As nicotine poisoning cases among young Arizona children continue to sharply climb, and teen usage rates keep rising, state Representative Jeff Weninger (R-AZ) is pushing back.
+As nicotine poisoning cases among young Arizona children continue to sharply climb, and questions about teen usage trends emerge from new statewide data, state Representative Jeff Weninger (R-AZ) is pushing back.

 The House passed his bill Wednesday, advancing legislation he says closes the gaps that have allowed predatory nicotine marketing to reach kids.